Prologue: The Quest to Answer all Questions

 And then humanity attempted its greatest intellectual feat so far: to unify all math under a single theory.
 A bold enterprise that sought to, not only make all existing mathematical knowledge compatible, but also solve the most pressing mathematical questions from each of these fields.
 In their hubris, mathematicians and logicians thought we could figure it all out, but math was about to give us the biggest modesty check in the history of human intellect.

-The result of this journey is the foundation of a new type of science: the science of computation.
-But to get there, we have to start a bit earlier, with the dream of one of the greatest mathematicians that ever existed.
+The result of this journey is the foundation of a new type of science: the Science of Computation.
+But to get there, we have to start at the very begining of western civilization, with one of the most important thinkers of all time, and the guy who started it all: Aristotle.

 The modern history of Computer Science can be said to begin with Gottfried Leibniz, one of the most famous mathematicians of all time.
 Leibniz worked on so many fronts that it is hard to overestimate his impact.
 He made major contributions to math, philosophy, laws, history, ethics, and politics.